home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 2021-02-03 09:03:00.903 7306-7306/?
 D/LocBroadcastReceiver: Duplicate location received, not sending to HA
 ```

 Below you will find the expected log for successful location results.
 If you do not see lines like these, make sure to follow the previously mentioned steps.
-No location updates in the app log is usually caused by no proper access to run in the background without any interference, or because the Android system killed the app.

 ```
 2021-02-03 09:06:34.241 7306-7306/?
 D/LocBroadcastReceiver: Received location update.